-This association split its 34 house league players into four teams.
-There are two teams of nine and two of eight, all participating in cross-ice games.
+This association decided to split its 34, house league players into four teams.
+There are two teams of nine and two of eight, all participating in half-ice games.
 The teams are balanced, but the lines are divided by skill (see above for explanation).
 All four teams play at the same time every week.